Gyeeta/gyeeta.github.io/docs/installation/postgresdb_install.md

 ## Network Connectivity Requirements {#network}

 Network connectivity to the PostgresDB instance will need to be provided to the Shyama or Madhava instances using that DB.
+Firewall rules must allow inbound access to the Postgres DB on the configured Postgres port (default port is 10040).

 ## Installation Instructions